findfunongh/Assignment1_ResearchOnCT/data/external/data_codebook_readme.md

 ### Some Codebook Rules

 As said in 'data_readme.md', external data should always be accompanied by a data codebook.
 Data codebooks vary according to the nature of the data that they are subscribed.
-Normally, they a organized as a (nested) table with a row for each variable in the data and contain at least the following information
+Normally, they organized as a (nested) table with a row for each variable in the data and contain at least the following information

 - The variable name
 - A short explanatory label that can be used in tables etc.